CraftAcademyLabs/ca_course/week3/portfolio_challenge/1_basic_react_setup.md

 At this stage, we have a basic React application configured.
 It's been a hadfull, but I hope you have been able to grasp the gist of it.
 We are using:
-* NPM as **package manager** that helps us to install or update third-party packages and dependencies.
+* NPM or YARN as a **package manager** that helps us to install or update third-party packages and dependencies.

 * Webpack as **bundler** that lets us to write modular code and bundle it together into small packages to optimize load time.